Pseudo-Differential Neural Operator: Generalized Fourier Neural Operator for Learning Solution Operators of Partial Differential Equations: Conclusion

 \section{Conclusion}

-Based on the theory of PDO, we developed a novel PDIO and PDNO framework that efficiently learns mappings between functions spaces.
+Based on the PDO theory, we developed a novel PDIO and PDNO framework that efficiently learns mappings between function spaces.
 The proposed symbol networks are in a toroidal symbol class that renders the corresponding PDIOs continuous between Sobolev spaces on the torus, which can considerably improve the learning of the solution operators in most experiments.
 This study revealed an excellent ability for learning operators based on the theory of PDO.
-However, there is room for improvement in highly complex PDEs such as the Navier Stokes equation, and the time dependent PDIOs are difficult to apply to nonlinear architecture.
-We expect to solve these problems by using advanced operator theories \cite{MR1362544,MR388463,MR388464}, and the operator learning will solve engineering and physical problems.
+However, there is room for improvement in highly complex PDEs such as the Navier-Stokes equation, and the time-dependent PDIOs are difficult to apply to nonlinear architecture.
+We expect to solve these problems by employing advanced operator theories \citep{MR1362544,MR388463,MR388464}, which will ultimately address engineering and physical problems.